arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone1.md

      sudo mkdir /usr/hdp/current/kafka-broker/connectors
      sudo chmod 777 /usr/hdp/current/kafka-broker/connectors
      ```
-- Using WINSCP or any other SCP tool of your choice upload the Kafka Connect Plugins into folder path created in the last step
+- Using WINSCP or any other SCP tool of your choice upload the Kafka Connect plugins into folder path created in the last step

 ![HDInsight Kafka Connect](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic11.png)